yamtimor/yamtimor/README.md

 #### ✨ About Me:

 - 📊 I’m currently working as Data Analyst at Meidata.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Streamlit.
 - 🔭 I’m currently working on creating a dashboard based on Uk Electricity data.

 #### ⚙️ Tech Stack: